magento/architecture/design-documents/graph-ql/lightweight-resolver.md

 1. Load product collection
 2. Iterate over each product and load categories

-As a result it will perform 1 + N actions, where N amount of products
+As a result it will perform 1 + N actions, where N is the amount of products.

-In the new approach product ids will be aggregated and later used for retrieve categories.
+In the new approach product ids will be aggregated and later used to retrieve categories.
-As a result it will perform 1 + 1 actions
+As a result it will perform 1 + 1 actions.

 # Known limitations (Products query)
 Current implementation of Product Resolver for GraphQL support "search" and "filter" operations. "filter" support all possible operations (eq, like, finset, ...) for hard-coded list of product attributes.
 Some of the attributes are not "filterable", that not allow using index for filter by those attributes.